Oeyshik/To-Do_List_App/README.md

 ## Features

-- **Categories Management:**
+1. **Categories Management:**
-  `Category Display:` Renders different categories like Personal, Work, Shopping, etc., each with its own set of tasks.
+- `Category Display:` Renders different categories like Personal, Work, Shopping, etc., each with its own set of tasks.
-  `Category Selection:` Allows users to select a category to view and manage tasks within that category.
+- `Category Selection:` Allows users to select a category to view and manage tasks within that category.

-- **Tasks Management:**
+2. **Tasks Management:**
-  `Task Display:` Shows tasks within the selected category, displaying task names and checkboxes to mark tasks as completed.
+- `Task Display:` Shows tasks within the selected category, displaying task names and checkboxes to mark tasks as completed.
-  `Task Addition:` Offers an "Add Task" functionality where users can input new tasks along with their respective categories.
+- `Task Addition:` Offers an "Add Task" functionality where users can input new tasks along with their respective categories.
-  `Task Deletion:` Provides the ability to delete tasks individually.
+- `Task Deletion:` Provides the ability to delete tasks individually.

-- **User Intearction:**
+3. **User Intearction:**
-  `User-Friendly Interface:` Incorporates a clean and intuitive interface for smooth user interaction.
+- `User-Friendly Interface:` Incorporates a clean and intuitive interface for smooth user interaction.
-  `Toggle Screen:` Enables switching between the home screen and category screens seamlessly.
+- `Toggle Screen:` Enables switching between the home screen and category screens seamlessly.

 ## Tech Stack

-- HTML: Used for the structure and layout of the app's web pages.
+1. HTML: Used for the structure and layout of the app's web pages.
-- CSS: Responsible for styling and designing the visual elements and layout of the app.
+2. CSS: Responsible for styling and designing the visual elements and layout of the app.
-- JavaScript: Implemented for dynamic functionality, task management, and interaction with user actions.
+3. JavaScript: Implemented for dynamic functionality, task management, and interaction with user actions.
-- Data Handling
+4. Data Handling:
-  `Local Storage`: Utilizes the browser's local storage to persist tasks, ensuring that added tasks are retained even after refreshing the page.
+- `Local Storage`: Utilizes the browser's local storage to persist tasks, ensuring that added tasks are retained even after refreshing the page.

 ## Project Structure